dfelinto/blender-manual/manual/grease_pencil/properties/layers.rst

    Merge Down :kbd:`Shift-Ctrl-M`
       Merge the selected layer with the layer below, the new layer keeps the name of the lower layer.

-   Copy Layer to Object
+   Copy Layer to Selected
-      Makes a copy of the layer and move it to the selected Grease Pencil object.
+      Copy the active layer to the selected Grease Pencil object.

+   Copy All Layers to Selected
+      Copy all layers to the selected Grease Pencil object.

 Visibility (screen icon)
    Toggle whether the active layer is the only one that can be edited and is visible.